Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 The Brain encapsulates the decision making process.
 Every Agent must be assigned a Brain, but you can use the same Brain with more than one Agent.
-__Note__:You can assign the same brain to multiple agents by using prefabs or by selecting all the agents you want to attach the brain to using the search bar on top of the Scene Hierarchy window.
+__Note__:You can assign the same Brain to multiple agents by using prefabs or by selecting all the agents you want to attach the Brain to using the search bar on top of the Scene Hierarchy window.

-To Create a Brain, go to `Assets -> Create -> Ml-Agents` and select the type of brain you want to use.
+To Create a Brain, go to `Assets -> Create -> Ml-Agents` and select the type of Brain you want to use.
 During training, use a **Learning Brain** and drag it into the Academy's `Broadcast Hub` with the `Control` checkbox checked.
 When you want to use the trained model, import the model file into the Unity project, add it to the **Model** property of the **Learning Brain** and uncheck the `Control` checkbox of the `Broadcast Hub`.
 See [Brains](Learning-Environment-Design-Brains.md) for details on using the different types of Brains.
-You can create new kinds of brains if the three built-in don't do what you need.
+You can create new kinds of Brains if the three built-in don't do what you need.

 The Brain class has several important properties that you can set using the